Samurai-Ebben/Portfolio/Sources/Ebben-Ring/README.md

 ## About the project
-This project was made only for the purpose of learning and education, In Yrgo for 7 weeks.
-EBBEN RING is a 3D Souls-like game developed in Unreal Engine 5 (UE5) using *AngelScript*.
-This project embodies the core principles of a challenging and immersive action RPG, drawing inspiration from the iconic Soulsborne genre.
-It features precise combat, deep player mechanics, and a dynamic environment that engages players in strategic and skill-based gameplay.
-One great limitation i faced during the development was animations.
-However, i animated some small sequances and made up for it with vfx and good game feel.
+This project was developed solely for learning and educational purposes at Yrgo over a span of 7 weeks.
+EBBEN RING is a 3D Souls-like game built in Unreal Engine 5 (UE5) using AngelScript.
+It embodies the core principles of a challenging and immersive action RPG, drawing inspiration from the iconic Soulsborne genre.
+The game features precise combat, robust player mechanics, and a dynamic environment that rewards strategic, skill-based gameplay.
+One significant challenge I encountered was with animations; however, I compensated by animating a few short sequences and enhancing the overall experience with compelling visual effects and excellent game feel.

 ## Core Features
-Souls-like Combat System:
+Souls-like Combat System

-- Responsive attacks with timing and strategy as key elements.
+Responsive Attacks: Emphasizes timing and strategy.
-- Dynamic combo system that rewards skilled input and fluid transitions between moves.
+Dynamic Combo System: Rewards skilled input and seamless transitions between moves.
-- Damage mechanics for both the player and enemies, ensuring tactical gameplay.
+Tactical Damage Mechanics: Balances damage for both the player and enemies.
-- Player abilities designed to enhance combat variety and utility.
+Unique Player Abilities: Enhances combat variety and utility.

-## Player Mechanics:
+## Player Mechanics

-Designed and implemented entirely in AngelScript, delivering lightweight, efficient, and highly customizable functionality.
+Designed and implemented entirely in AngelScript, the player mechanics deliver lightweight, efficient, and highly customizable functionality.
+Key features include:

-Features include:
-- Attacking and damage dealing.
-- Taking damage with stagger mechanics and recovery windows.
+Attacking & Damage Dealing
+Stagger Mechanics & Recovery Windows: Provides realistic damage feedback.
-- A fluid combo system that adapts to player timing and enhances gameplay depth.
+Fluid Combo System: Adapts to player timing for enhanced gameplay depth.
-- Unique player abilities that can turn the tide of battle.
+Special Abilities: Can turn the tide of battle.
-- Directional rolls and input buffering
+Directional Rolls & Input Buffering
+Player State Switching using an FSM: A Finite State Machine (FSM) was implemented to ensure seamless transitions between animations.

 ### Switching players states using FSM

-Switching between states was something i struggled with early on in the development of the combat system.
-The player could cancle any animation with another. in order to control that in seamless way a State machine using the FSM (Finite State machine) was created with events called in every system to control how the player should exit and enter the previous and next animation respectively.
+Switching between states was challenging early on in the combat system development because animations could be canceled arbitrarily.
+To address this, I created an FSM that triggers events for a controlled exit from the current animation and entry into the next.
+Below is an excerpt of the FSM player state controller:

 <details>
   <Summary>FSM Player state controller</Summary>